 Diplomacy, the practice of managing relations between two or more sides, is a fancy way of describing normal human interactions between diverse participants.
 Whether you’re an international worker in Dubai delicately managing your tenuous position, a refugee in Berlin trying to present as a nonthreatening worker bee to suspicious citizens, or an American businessman in Bangkok patiently waiting as your Chinese partner haggles, diplomacy is actively engaged.
 Yet when we discuss diplomacy, we think of Talleyrand, Metternich, Kissinger, and Albright.
 We think of elites talking to elites in opaque, high-level policy negotiations filled with massive egos, cinematic intrigue, and historical discussions.
 This view of diplomacy is outdated and dangerously misunderstands how cultures interact and shape one another in a hyper-connected world.

 I’m not writing this or offering ideas out of moral righteousness.
 While I do believe there are both moral and righteous solutions to difficult problems facing our civilization, I am more concerned with my own personal happiness and safety, and the happiness and safety of my friends and family.
-My problem is, my friends and family live all over the globe, so when I hear violent rhetoric from my government threatening the people I love, my calculus for what safety and happiness means changes.
-I can’t just care about the people in my immediate surroundings or those I grew up with, because I’ve seen that the world itself is my neighborhood.
-The people living in the regions America stereotypes and dehumanizes are just like me.
+My problem is my friends and family live all over the globe, so when I hear violent rhetoric from my government threatening the people I love, my calculus for what safety and happiness means changes.
+I can’t just care about the people in my immediate surroundings or those I grew up with, because I’ve experienced the world as my neighborhood.
+The people living in regions America stereotypes and dehumanizes are just like me.
 I know this because I’ve met them, practiced diplomacy with them, and found connections in the roots of our shared humanity.

 Why is US Diplomacy broken?